-According to the prosecutorial staff, from the inception of the Commission's investigation into VCI's operation as an ETC and CLEC in Florida, VCI has utilized delay tactics on several fronts, ranging from its reluctance to meet with prosecutorial staff to its frivolous objections to the staff's discovery requests.
-VCI filed a protest to the PAA Order, yet now states that it will seek dismissal, or alternatively, abeyance of the proceeding pending resolution of the Commission's jurisdiction in Federal District Court.
-As set forth in the Motion to Compel, VCI should have requested that the Commission address jurisdiction as a threshold issue.
+According to the prosecutorial staff, from the inception of our investigation into VCI's operations as an ETC and CLEC in Florida, VCI has utilized delay tactics on several fronts, ranging from its reluctance to meet with prosecutorial staff to its frivolous objections to the staff's discovery requests.
+VCI filed a protest to the PAA Order, yet now states that it will seek dismissal, or alternatively, abeyance of the proceeding pending resolution of our jurisdiction in Federal District Court.
+As set forth in the Motion to Compel, VCI should have requested that we address jurisdiction as a threshold issue.
 VCI incorrectly relies on this argument to support its Objections.

 Moreover, prosecutorial staff argues that an appeal to Federal District Court would surely fail because there has yet to be a final agency action upon which to appeal.
 VCI made a calculated decision to protest the PAA Order.
-Therefore, as a matter of law, the Commission has made no legal or factual findings regarding VCI's operations as an ETC or CLEC in Florida.
+Therefore, as a matter of law, we have made no legal or factual findings regarding VCI's operations as an ETC or CLEC in Florida.
 Since the issuance of the PAA Order, VCI has received \$51,966 and \$53,461 in universal service funds from USAC for March and April, respectively, for Florida.
-Until the Commission issues a Final Order, an appeal to Federal District Court would surely fail due to a lack of ripeness.
+Until we issue a Final Order, an appeal to Federal District Court would surely fail due to a lack of ripeness.
 Ripeness is a judicial doctrine designed "to prevent the courts, through avoidance of premature adjudication, from entangling themselves in abstract disagreements over administrative policies, and also to protect the agencies from judicial interference until an administrative decision has been formalized and its effects felt in a concrete way by the challenging parties."
 Prosecutorial staff would not oppose VCI's withdrawal of its protest and request for hearing to allow VCI to have this matter addressed in Federal District Court.

-B. Relevancy
+2. Relevancy